×

 Queues

 In some cultures, queuing is optional or not that common.
 In Australia the queue is sacred.
-‘Pushing-in’ in any situation – at a bar, a service desk or a cashier – is considered the height of rudeness.
+‘Pushing-in’ in any situation – at a bar, a service desk or a cashier – is considered rude.
 Most of the time, it’s pretty obvious where a queue begins and ends, but if you’re in doubt, simply ask, “Excuse me, is this the end of the line?”

 If you’re in a crowded place, like a nightclub, pay special attention to who was waiting at the bar to be served before you.
 If a bar attendant approaches you instead of someone who was there before you, it’s polite to signal that the other person was there first.